peopledrivemecrazy/ipfs-poaps/README.md

 `./metadata` - JSON files used to upload via NFT.storage.

 This repository contains some sample images that are shown in the frontend app.

+These images are POAPS that are dropped to the ERC6551 and also displayed in the frontend.